skymavis/tanto-kit/packages/wagmi/README.md

 ## Usage

 ### Create Config
-Create and export a new Wagmi config using createConfig where chains and transports are set up for the Ronin and Saigon network and roninWallet() connects to the Ronin wallet, waypoint() connect to Ronin Waypoint.
+Create and export a new Wagmi config using createConfig where chains and transports are set up for the Ronin and Saigon network.

+To connect to Ronin Wallet and Ronin Waypoint, use the **roninWallet()** and **waypoint()** connectors.
+For waypoint, you need to pass specific configuration parameters as required by the Waypoint SDK (Check the [Ronin Waypoint Web SDK](https://docs.skymavis.com/mavis/ronin-waypoint/reference/web-sdk) for details.).

 ```javascript
 import { roninWallet, waypoint } from '@sky-mavis/tanto-wagmi';